Effective Communication: Faculty and Students with Disabilities

 Captioning Media

 When showing films or videos, it is best to use a captioned version that displays subtitles with all information presented orally.
 If you are not able to get a captioned version of the media, it might be necessary to provide a transcript or to use a sign language interpreter during the presentation.
 Captioning has the advantage of presenting both video and text together.
 Students who are learning English as a second language also benefit from seeing the English subtitles while hearing the audio.
 Students who are deaf, hard of hearing, or who have difficulty processing spoken language might need extra time to process this information because they cannot watch the video or film and also read the text or follow the interpretation at the same time.
-Making the video presentation available for re-viewing (perhaps on the Internet) can benefit these and other students.
+Making the video presentation available for re-viewing (online, if possible) can benefit these and other students.

 Real-Time Captioning